bugzilla/bugzilla/docs/en/rst/administering/parameters.rst

     * A complete file path to :command:`dot` (part of GraphViz), which will generate the graphs locally.
-    * A URL prefix pointing to an installation of the webdot package, which will generate the graphs remotely.
+    * A URL prefix pointing to an installation of the Web Dot package, which will generate the graphs remotely.
     * A blank value, which will disable dependency graphing.

     The default value is blank.
 We recommend using a local install of :file:`dot`.
-If you change this value to a web service, make certain that the webdot server can read files from your webdot directory.
+If you change this value to a web service, make certain that the Web Dot server can read files from your Web Dot directory.
 On Apache you do this by editing the :file:`.htaccess` file; for other systems the needed measures may vary.
 You can run :command:`checksetup.pl` to recreate the :file:`.htaccess` file if it has been lost.